Human Papillomavirus (HPV)

 Human papillomavirus (HPV) is the name of a large group of viruses.
 Certain types of HPV can cause warts on the hands, feet, mouth, or throat.
 About 30 to 40 types can cause infections in the genital area (the vulva, vagina, penis, buttocks, scrotum, and anus).

 Genital HPV is a very common sexually transmitted infection or disease (STI or STD) worldwide.
-The World Health Organization (WHO) estimated that 300 million women were living with HPV in 2021.
-HPV infection is responsible for more than half a million cases of cervical cancer each year, and nearly 90 percent of deaths from this condition occur in resource-limited areas of the world.
+The World Health Organization (WHO) estimated HPV infection was responsible for more than half a million cases of cervical cancer in 2019, and most deaths from this condition occurred in resource-limited areas of the world.

 Genital HPV types are often grouped as "low risk" or "high risk."
 Low-risk types can cause genital warts.
 High-risk types can cause cervical cancer or cancer of the vulva, vagina, anus, and penis.
 The types of HPV that can cause genital warts are not the same as the types that can cause cancer.
 However, if you have warts, you may have also been exposed to the types of HPV that can cause cancer.